toheedakhtar/epub_parse/readme.md

 # epub parser + reader in python

-"note : raw code, without proper OOP structuring, but works"
+> note : raw code, without proper OOP structuring, but works

 ### Features
 - does not use external libraries